-- Established and clear reporting lines. - Regular analysis and discussion of risks. - Appropriate and documented internal procedures covering all areas of the business. - Identifying the source of payments from bank details, electronically (using Xero) and manually. - Thoroughly investigating requests from investors to change/update information or transfer rights. - Segregation of duties. - Thorough and risk-based initial and periodic screening of staff members and agents/ representatives and checks, where relevant, to ensure ARs and individuals meet the FCA's fit and proper test criteria initially and on an ongoing basis. - Sign-off of new clients, and their associated individuals, at partner level prior to FCA submission. - Sign-off of high-risk relationships at senior manager level. - Anti-bribery and corruption guidance. - Staff training and testing, including on phishing communications and other scams. - Compliance monitoring programme. - Detailed and risk-based KYC procedures. - Robust IT security measures. - Data protection procedures. - Circulation of FCA enforcement cases, including those relating to fraud, internally and to its ARs in the form of its monthly newsletter.
+- Established and clear reporting lines. - Regular analysis and discussion of risks. - Appropriate and documented internal procedures covering all areas of the business. - Identifying the source of payments from bank details, electronically (using Xero) and manually. - Thoroughly investigating requests from investors to change/update information or transfer rights. - Segregation of duties. - Thorough and risk-based initial and periodic screening of staff members and agents/ representatives and checks, where relevant, to ensure ARs and individuals meet the FCA's fit and proper test criteria initially and on an ongoing basis. - Sign-off of new ARs, and their associated individuals, at either Partner or Compliance Officer level prior to FCA application submission. - Sign-off of high-risk relationships at senior manager level. - Anti-bribery and corruption guidance. - Staff training and testing, including on phishing communications and other scams. - Compliance monitoring programme. - Detailed and risk-based KYC procedures. - Robust IT security measures, including cybercrime protections. - Data protection procedures. - Circulation of FCA enforcement cases, including those relating to fraud, internally and to its ARs in the form of its monthly newsletter.